openwashdata-dev/workflow/docs/index.md

 5. Add formal dependencies from Vignette (not necessary for article vignette?)
    - Any package used in a vignette must be a formal dependency, i.e. it must be listed in Imports or Suggests in DESCRIPTION
    - https://r-pkgs.org/vignettes.html#sec-vignettes-eval-option

+### Pkgdown Website
+1. Create new branch - `pkgdown`
+2. In console, run `washr::setup_website()` to create an openwashdata style pkgdown website
-7. Use `devtools` to load, document, check, and install
+3. Use `devtools` to load, document, check, and install
    - Use keyboard shortcuts
         - `devtools::load_all()` “Cmd + Shift + L”
         - `devtools::document()` “Cmd + Shift + D”
         - `devtools::check()` “Cmd + Shift + E”
         - `devtools::install()` “Cmd + Shift + B”

-### Pkgdown Website
-1. Create new branch - `pkgdown`
-2. In console, run `washr::setup_website()` to create an openwashdata style pkgdown website
-5. Add, commit and push all changes to GitHub
+4. Add, commit and push all changes to GitHub

 ## Package Release
 1. Add automated CMD BUILD check